codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 ### Before you begin

-* During reinstallation in the same or a different cluster, you will need to provide the following information:
+* Have the following information handy:
-  > The first three values must be the identical to the runtime to restore.
+  > All values must be the identical to the runtime to restore.
   * Runtime name
   * Repository URL
   * Codefresh context
-  * Kube context: Only if you are installing on the same cluster
+  * Kube context: Required if you are restoring to the same cluster

 * Make sure you have a registered Git integration.